Our top picks of Mighty Girl fantasy adventure series for tweens and teens who loved the Harry Potter books.

 Emily Windsnap is half-human, half-mermaid, and the moment she discovers her true heritage, she's off on a series of underwater adventures!
 But there are dangers that Emily, who was raised as a human, isn't prepared for in the world of the merpeople — and when she makes mistakes, the consequences can be enormous.
 Fortunately, she has good friends to help her find her way.
 This beautiful collection includes the first six books from the Emily Windsnap series in paperback editions.
 For more books in the series, visit our Emily Windsnap Collection.

 Rory Landon's parents are celebrities, so when she arrives at a new after-school program and nobody knows who she is, she realizes that there's something strange about the people here.
 When the fire-breathing dragon shows up, she knows she's in for a real adventure!
 It turns out that Ever After School could care less about famous people from our world: they're more interested in fairy tale heroes like Rapunzel, Hansel and Gretel, and Rumplestiltskin, who sometimes even show up to teach a class or two.
 Now Rory is in a fairy tale of her own...so hopefully she's up to the challenge!
 The first volume of the Ever Afters series is full of fun, magic, and adventure.
 Fans of the first book can continue the series with the second, Of Witches and Wind.

 12-year-old Sophie knows little beyond the four walls of her father's bookshop, where she repairs old books and dreams of escaping the confines of her dull life.
 But when a strange boy, Peter Nimble, and his talking cat/horse companion show up with a rare and mysterious book, she finds herself pulled into a real-life adventure beyond anything she has ever read!
-This companion to Peter Nimble and His Fantastic Eyes introduces an intriguing new Mighty Girl character to Jonathan Auxier's fascinating world of magic and mystery.
+Soon Sophie is on an adventure to find four magical tomes that can help Peter solve a riddle and save the world.
+This companion to Peter Nimble and His Fantastic Eyes introduces an intriguing Mighty Girl character to Jonathan Auxier's fascinating world of magic and mystery.